Murder of Yusef Hawkins

-Yusef Kirriem Hawkins (also spelled as Yusuf Hawkins, March 19, 1973 – August 23, 1989) was a 16-year-old Black teenager from the neighborhood of East New York, in the New York City borough of Brooklyn, who was shot to death on August 23, 1989, in Bensonhurst, a predominantly Italian-American working-class neighborhood in Brooklyn.
+Yusef Kirriem Hawkins (also spelled as Yusuf Hawkins, March19, 1973– August23, 1989) was a 16-year-old Black teenager from the neighborhood of East New York, in the New York City borough of Brooklyn, who was shot to death on August23, 1989, in Bensonhurst, a predominantly Italian-American working-class neighborhood in Brooklyn.
 Hawkins, his younger brother, and two friends were attacked by a crowd of 10 to 30 white youths, with at least seven of them wielding baseball bats.
 One, armed with a handgun, shot Hawkins twice in the chest, killing him.
+Four people were convicted for their part in the incident, including a prison term for second-degree murder given to the shooter.
 In 2005, former Gambino crime family member Joseph D'Angelo admitted that the killers were present at his request, meant to serve as protection for his property from an expected racially motivated situation, which instead created the situation.

 Incident

 Al Sharpton leading the first protest march over the murder of Yusef Hawkins in Bensonhurst, 1989.

 Hawkins had gone to Bensonhurst that night with his brother and two of their friends to inquire about a used 1982 Pontiac automobile that was for sale.
 The group's attackers had been lying in wait for black youths that were expected to attend a party at the home of a teenage girl in the neighborhood.
 Some say the girl had previously dated one of the killers and/or she had invited black youths to her neighborhood to taunt the neighborhood boys.
 Hawkins and his friends walked onto the ambushers' block unaware that local residents were waiting to attack any group of black youths they saw.
 After the murder of Hawkins, police said that he had not in any way been involved with the neighborhood girl whom the killers believed Hawkins was dating.

-Hawkins' death was the third killing of a black male by white mobs in New York City during the 1980s; the other two victims were Willie Turks, who was killed on June 22, 1982, in Brooklyn, and Michael Griffith, who was killed in Queens on December 20, 1986.
+Hawkins' death was the third killing of a black male by white mobs in New York City during the 1980s; the other two victims were Willie Turks, who was killed on June22, 1982, in Brooklyn, and Michael Griffith, who was killed in Queens on December20, 1986.
 The incident uncorked a torrent of racial tension in New York City in the ensuing days and weeks, culminating in a series of protest marches through the neighborhood led by the Reverend Al Sharpton.